qouteall/qouteall-blog/Cognitive-biases.md

 > Most information in the world is junk.
 >
 > The best way to think about it is it's like with food.
 There was a time, like centuries ago in many countries, where food was scarce, so people ate whatever they could get, especially if it was full of fat and sugar.
-And they thought that more food is always good.
-Like if you ask your great grandmother, she would "yes more food is always good".
+And they thought that more food is always good. ...
 >
 > Then we reach a time of abundance in food.
 We have all these industrialized processed food, which is artificially full of fat and sugar and salt and whatever.
 It was always been for us that more food is always good.
 No, definitely not all these junk food.
 >